Deepali-Bopche/Deepali/README.md

 # Deepali
-f=Thus is my Git Repository
+This is my Git Repository
+Author-Deepali